Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 }
 ```

-The parameters of both functions mirror each other:
-- `chain_id`: A `uint256` representing the `EIP155` source chain ID for the event.
-- `_contract`: The address of the origin chain contract that emitted the event.
-- `topic_0`, `topic_1`, `topic_2`, `topic_3`: The topics of the event, which are `uint256` values.
+Both functions take the same parameters: `chain_id` (the `EIP-155` origin chain ID), `_contract` (the address of the contract that emits the event), and `topic_0` through `topic_3` (the indexed event topics to filter on).

-Unsubscribing is an expensive operation due to the necessity of searching and removing subscriptions.
-Duplicate or overlapping subscriptions are allowed, but clients must ensure idempotency.
+Note that unsubscribing is an expensive operation because it requires searching for and removing the subscription.
+Duplicate subscriptions are allowed, but managing idempotency is your responsibility.

 ### IReactive Interface

-The [IReactive](https://github.com/Reactive-Network/reactive-lib/blob/main/src/interfaces/IReactive.sol) interface defines a standard for reactive contracts that can receive and handle notifications about events matching their subscriptions.
+The [IReactive](https://github.com/Reactive-Network/reactive-lib/blob/main/src/interfaces/IReactive.sol) interface defines a standard for Reactive contracts that can receive and handle notifications about events matching their subscriptions.
 It extends the [IPayer](https://github.com/Reactive-Network/reactive-lib/blob/main/src/interfaces/IPayer.sol) interface, indicating that it includes payment-related functionalities.

 ```solidity
 pragma solidity >=0.8.0;